otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/should-use-common-otto-decimal-format.md

 `1024.4225` = 1024 Euros, 42.25 Cent

-Make sure that you don’t convert a field of type `number` using the `otto:decimal` format to `float` / `double` types when implementing this interface in a specific language or when doing calculations.
+Make sure that you don’t convert a field of type `number` combined with the format `otto:decimal` to type `float` or `double` when implementing this interface in a specific language or when doing calculations.
 Otherwise, you might lose precision.
 Instead, use exact formats like Java’s `BigDecimal`.
-See [Stack Overflow][stack-overflow] for more info.
+See [Stack Overflow][stack-overflow] for more information.

 [openapi-data-types]: https://spec.openapis.org/oas/v3.1.0.html#data-types
 [stack-overflow]: https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency/3730040#3730040